robgriffin247/smhi/README.md

-# smhi
+# SMHI

-Testing the SMHI API
+Code and documentation made to try the SMHI API.
+Aim, collect climate data from SMHI.